Skip to content

 Washington DC Metro Senior Discount [DC Metro Senior Pass]

-• SmarTrip® Card Integration: The discount is automatically applied when using a Senior SmarTrip® card, simplifying fare payments.
+• Smartrip® Card Integration: The cut price is made regularly when using a senior Smartrip® card, simplifying rent payment.

 • Accessible Pass Options: Various passes, including daily, weekly, and monthly options, offer additional savings for frequent travelers.

-• Convenient Purchase: Senior passes and discounted SmarTrip® cards can be purchased at Metro stations, select retail locations, and online.
+• Convenient Purchase: Senior passes and discounted Smartrip® cards can be purchased at metro stations, select retail places, and on the line.

-• Inclusive Regional Coverage: The discount extends to regional bus services, providing comprehensive transportation benefits.
+• Inclusive Regional Coverage: Cut price extends to local bus services, supply of full transport blessings.

-• Lifetime Validity: Once issued, the Senior SmarTrip® card does not expire, offering ongoing savings for eligible users.
+• Lifetime validity: Once released, the Senior Smartrip® card no longer ends, supplies on the ongoing financial savings for the eligible customers.

 Q: How to get a senior Metro Card DC?

-Q: How to get DC Metro Card on phone?
+Q: How to obtain DC Metro Card on phone?

-A: You can add a virtual SmarTrip card to your smartphone via the Apple Wallet or Google Pay app.
-Simply download the app, select the SmarTrip option, and follow the prompts to purchase and load your card.
+A: You can add a virtual SmarTrip card onto your smartphone through the Apple Wallet or Google Pay app.
+Just download the app, choose the SmarTrip option, and follow instructions to buy and load up your card.

 Q: How to get from BWI to DC Metro?